Benefits of a testamentary trust

 • A trustee manages the assets on behalf of your beneficiaries

-• Clear wording in your will is essential for the trust to operate correctly
+• Clear wording in a will is generally relevant to how the trust operates.

 Common situations